 Twelve years later, President James Madison ordered an official survey of the purchase area, a survey that began in what is now Arkansas and led to the settlement of the American West.
 The initial point was the first surveyor mark in the monumental task of surveying the entire Louisiana Territory, the vast territory including the present Arkansas and 12 other states, an area stretching from the Gulf of Mexico to Canada.
 On October 27, 1815, a survey party headed north from the confluence of the Arkansas and Mississippi rivers to establish a north-south line to be known as the Fifth Principal Meridian.
-The same day, a party departed westward from the junction of the St. Francis River and the Mississippi to establish an east-west line, known as a baseline.
+The same day, a party of explorers departed westward from the junction of the St. Francis River and the Mississippi to establish an east-west line, known as a baseline.
 The crossing of the two lines would be this initial point from which future surveys would originate.

 Both meridian and the baseline would later be extended, and land surveys for all or parts of the Louisiana Purchase states west of the Mississippi would subsequently be measured from this initial point in eastern Arkansas.
 From this point emanated the surveys for Arkansas, Missouri, Iowa, Minnesota, North Dakota and part of South Dakota.